Skip to main content

 2. Select your property separator, then click Edit to begin defining your properties:

-3. Input your properties (ex.
-Influencer) and assign identifiers (ex.
-I: for Influencer)
+3. Input your properties (e.g., Visual Format) and assign identifiers (e.g., VF: for Visual Format)

 Motion will then start indexing these properties for you, allowing the system to recognize them across all ads as they get uploaded!